 All content areas of a test must be administered in the pretest and in the posttest sequences, with the following exceptions:

-If a participant is a referral from a college with a documented Texas Success Initiative Assessment (TSIA) score.
-In this circumstance, providers only need to give the content area for which the participant has placed on the TSIA (Levels 1–5).
+If a participant is a referral from a college with a documented Texas Success Initiative Assessment (TSIA) score, providers only need to give the content area for which the participant has placed on the TSIA (Levels 1–5).

 If a participant is enrolling in a class that only provides instruction in one content area, for example, a Math TSIA Boot Camp, the provider may administer a test in the content area of the class only.